 Which courses can you apply for?

-International Students can come and study on our BA(Hons) Degree in Theology, which is a three-year full-time degree, the Grad Dip Theology which is a one-year course, or on our MA Theology Bible and Ministry in the Contemporary World, which is studied part-time over 2 years.
-These are the only courses on which international students are eligible to study.
+International Students can come and study two of our courses - our BA(Hons) Degree in Theology, which is a three-year full-time degree or the Grad Dip Theology which is a one-year course.
+Please note, these are the only two courses which international students are eligible to study.

 You apply to all our courses directly on this website – click the link above for the course you want to study on and this will give you the full course information as well as the ‘Apply Now’ button to fill in the application form.
 You will also find the information about course fees and entry requirements on the course pages.